w411e/lvgl_vscode_emulating/README.md

 | - LV_USE_ASSER_...
 STYLE, MEM_INTEGRITY, OBJ = 1<br> - LV_FS_STDIO_CACHE_SIZE 0 |  - LV_USE_ASSER_...
 STYLE, MEM_INTEGRITY, OBJ = 1<br> - LV_FS_STDIO_CACHE_SIZE 1024 |
 | <img src="./screenshots/Benchmark-Default-Settings.PNG" alt="Testresults for lv_demo_benchmark with default out of the box settings" title="Benchmark Default" width="400"/> | <img src="./screenshots/Benchmark-Optimized-Settings.PNG" alt="Testresults for lv_demo_benchmark with optimized settings" title="Benchmark Optimized" width="400"/> |

-**Condlusion**: The optimizations using the settingchanges shown above are having a huge impact on the overall CPU-usage and a minor impact on the FPS.
+**Conclusion**: The optimizations using the settingchanges shown above are having a huge impact on the overall CPU-usage and a minor impact on the FPS.
 The most ressource-intensive-task "Widgets demo" has 20%-points less average CPU usage and 2 FPS more in optimized mode.
 Overall all tests benefit from the optimization by using up to 50% less CPU capabilities in optimized mode.
 However there is one outlier with "Moving wallpaper".
 The Test uses 2%-points more in optimized mode than in default.<br>
 Testing with no cache for lv_fs_read() mostly had a negative impact on the performance, especially with the tests "Containers with opa_layer", in a small sample of tests the missing cache resulted in a performance boost e.g. "Moving wallpaper" or "Containers with overlay".
 Depending on the usecase, this is good to keep in mind and implement either as a toggle option for runtime operations or do other optimizations where a lv_fs_read-cache is usefull or not.

 </details>